dsmrreader/dsmr-reader/docs/installation.rst

     sudo supervisorctl reread
     sudo supervisorctl update

-    # Create (super)user with the values in DSMR_USER and
+    # Create (super)user with the values in DSMRREADER_ADMIN_USER and
-    # DSMR_PASSWORD as defined in one of the previous steps.
+    # DSMRREADER_ADMIN_PASSWORD as defined in one of the previous steps.
     sudo su - dsmr
-    poetry run /home/dsmr/dsmr-reader/manage.py dsmr_superuser
+    poetry run ./manage.py dsmr_superuser

 .. seealso::